 Of course, it all comes down to taste.
-While a cappuccino is almost certainly a little heavier in terms of the taste and strength, a latte is usually quite a milky and creamy drink.
+While a cappuccino is heavier in flavour and strength, a latte is usually a milky and creamy drink.

-We all have our own choices to pick from, and you might find that it pays to take a look at both options.
+We all have our own choices, and it pays to look at both options.
 What, though, tends to be the stronger of the two?
 Most of the time, you will find that a cappuccino is a stronger drink than a latte.
-While it depends on how you make it and various other factors, you will find that you tend to get more out of a cappuccino in terms of strength.
-Lattes are often a little weaker due to the higher dilution thanks to the added layers of milk.
-What, though, is more calorific here?
+While it depends on how you make it and various other factors, you will likely get more out of a cappuccino in terms of strength.
+Lattes are often weaker due to the higher dilution, thanks to the added layers of milk.

 What has more calories a latte or a cappuccino?

-Is a cappuccino or a latte sweeter?
+Is a latte or a cappuccino sweeter?

 For example, a coffee that is made with full-fat and creamier milk will usually be sweeter than one without.
 So you could drink a full-fat cappuccino and a non-fat latte and find the cappuccino far sweeter.
-Typically, though, you will find that you are in a position whereby you will normally find a latte – with all other things being equal – to be more or less as you would have expected.
+So typically, you will find that you are in a position whereby you will normally find a latte – with all other things being equal – to be more or less as you would have expected.

-Which is better cappuccino or latte?
+Which is better a latte or a cappuccino?

 How is a cappuccino different from a latte?

-If you prefer your drinks to be sweeter and lighter in terms of the coffee taste and the sense of fullness afterward, then you will want to stick with the latte.
-Again, it’s different drinks for different occasions with the latte and cappuccino.
+If you prefer your drinks to be sweeter and lighter in terms of the coffee taste and the sense of fullness afterwards, you will want to stick with the latte.
+But, again, it’s different drinks for different occasions with the latte and cappuccino.

 Interested to know more about Hot Coffee?
 Got a question about our content or perhaps want to make a suggestion?
 The feel free to contact us today.